cleancoders/c3kit-apron/SCHEMA.md

 The `schema` library aims to solve the following problems:

-* What is expected shape of the data?
+* What is the expected shape of the data?
 * How can I `coerce` data into the desired shape?
 * How can I `validate` data?
 * How can I `present` data?

 ## Example

-Consider this map that represent a point.
+Consider this map that represents a point.

 ``` clojure
 {:kind :point